 The body responds to stress with muscle tension, which can cause pain or discomfort.
-Progressive muscle relaxation reduces muscle tension and general mental anxiety.
+In turn, tense muscles relay to the body that it's stressed, which keeps the stress–muscle-tension cycle going.
+Progressive muscle relaxation helps break this cycle by reducing muscle tension and general mental anxiety.
 Progressive muscle relaxation often helps people get to sleep.

-You can use a prerecorded audiotape to help you go through all the muscle groups, or you can just learn the order of muscle groups and work through them from memory.
+You can use a recording to help you go through all the muscle groups, or you can just learn the order of muscle groups and work through them from memory.

 - Choose a place where you can lie down on your back and stretch out comfortably, such as a carpeted floor.

 - Inhale and tense each muscle group (hard but not to the point of cramping) for 4 to 10 seconds, then exhale and suddenly and completely relax the muscle group (do not relax it gradually).
 Give yourself 10 to 20 seconds to relax.